We may receive compensation when you click on links to products from our partners.

 Get to Know Employers

-Getting hired hinges upon not only your academic knowledge but also on your knowledge of the field in general and the employer specifically.
+Getting hired hinges upon not only your academic knowledge but also your knowledge of the field in general and the employer specifically.
 Learn all you can about the medical field, particularly your specialty area.
 Be sure you can talk intelligently about the theory involved, particular techniques, and advances in the industry.
 Take time to research the company you are interviewing with.
 Be ready to let potential employers know what impresses you about how they run their office or the kinds of things they are doing for the community.
 Also, be prepared to ask specific questions.
 Employers want to know that you took time to learn about their business and that you want to work for them.

 Finding a job in healthcare differs in many ways from other industries.
 While it’s a growing field, it’s also a competitive one.
-As a new
+As a new healthcare professional, you’ll need to demonstrate proficiency in your area of study, an understanding of the growing medical field, and the ability to step out of your comfort zone by seeking certification and hands-on experience.

 This textbook provides an overview of a variety of allied health professions and explores the tasks and procedures for each occupation.
 Includes enhanced visual learning, communication, multicultural competence, and familiarity with new technology.
 For beginning health career students.
 Includes CD-ROM with additional exercises.